We’re here to promote and support HIV and LGBTQ+ health related research in NSW.

 For more information and research on the health of women (cis and trans) in Australia, visit The Australian Women’s Health Alliance’s (formerly known as the Australian Women’s Health Network) Women’s Health Hub online library and ACON’s TransHub.

-The latest 2020 SWASH report in available here.
+The latest SWASH report is available here.

 Previous SWASH reports: